§3.2

 Teaching data: the same revenue mix as the treemap, shown as six pie slices.

-Later chapters should refer back to this page instead of re-teaching chart basics.
-A pricing chapter can use the scatterplot and coefficient plot language to preview elasticity.
-A causal chapter can use interval plots and small multiples to explain effect heterogeneity.
-A machine-learning chapter can reuse heatmaps, lift charts, calibration views, and residual displays.
-An AI evaluation chapter can use the same uncertainty and dashboard discipline without pausing to define every chart from scratch.
+Later chapters point back here instead of re-teaching chart basics.
+The pricing chapters use the scatterplot and coefficient-plot vocabulary to introduce elasticity.
+The causal chapters use interval plots and small multiples to explain effect heterogeneity.
+The machine-learning chapters reuse heatmaps, lift charts, calibration views, and residual displays.
+The AI-evaluation chapter borrows the same uncertainty discipline without pausing to define every form from scratch.
+Within Part II, three forms get their own treatment immediately: indexed lines as the baseline decision, small multiples as the heterogeneity test, and intervals and statistical charts as the boundary of what description can claim.